 AK: The justice system in Malawi is very strong and has a good image, generally, in upholding the rule of law.
 However, the system has a number of challenges that are affecting the delivery of justice to the nation.
-Among them: human resources challenges, financial challenges, as well as some problems with pieces of legislation that need to be reviewed.
+Among them; human resources challenges, financial challenges, as well as some problems with pieces of legislation that need to be reviewed.

 What is the biggest challenge accused persons face within the Malawian Justice System?

 The biggest challenge that accused persons face in the Malawian criminal justice system is lack of legal representation.
 This is because the number of lawyers is on the lower side compared to the population.
-Legal services are very expensive and not accessible to most Malawians, who are very poor and cannot manage paying legal fees to private lawyers.
+Legal services are very expensive and not accessible to most Malawians, who are very poor and cannot manage to pay legal fees to private lawyers.
 The Legal Aid Bureau does not have the expected capacity to serve the needs of accused persons with limited financial means.

 What would you like to change about the legal system in Malawi?

 There are a number of challenges within the legal system in Malawi, the biggest being the need for law reform and ensuring enough financial resources to strengthen the legal system.
-Shortfalls need to be addressed within the whole system, but specifically relating to capacity, infrastructure and law reform.
+Shortfalls need to be addressed within the whole system, specifically relating to capacity, infrastructure and law reform.

 How is Malawi playing a leading role worldwide in its application of the law in the country?